Marcello1952/Marshall-Rosenberg-NVC/README.md

   >
   > You can free yourself from anger, hate, resentment, vengeance, and other destructive emotions that cause hurt and pain.
 You can feel relief and enjoy greater peace-of-mind, autonomy, intimacy, dignity, competence, and wisdom as you engage more deeply with others.
 Increasing your tolerance and compassion can lead to an authentic optimism and a well-founded confidence, based on your better understanding and interpretation of what-is.
 * [Atlass of Emotions](http://atlasofemotions.org/)
+* [Empathy Training Design Project](https://sites.google.com/site/listeningwellbook/) - Project Development and Work Website
+  > Our Challenge: How might we design and build a Culture of Empathy training?

+### Miki Kasthan

 * [Miki Kasthan - The Inseparability of Psychological and Social Transformation](https://podcasts.apple.com/us/podcast/emerge-making-sense-of-whats-next/id1057220344?i=1000431035111)
   > We talk about how economic and cultural systems inform our psychology, why none of us can know what ‘human nature’ is, the necessity of communities of practice for those who seek to transform their consciousness, how to practice full spectrum nonviolence, the unsettling power of moral authority, and the central significance of connecting with and expressing our biological needs.
 * [Ep.
 37 Miki Kashtan on the three shifts needed for self-managing organisations to thrive](https://podcasts.apple.com/dk/podcast/ep-37-miki-kashtan-on-three-shifts-needed-for-self/id1234632893?i=1000450072937)